-American-born but European-trained artist C. S. [Charles Stanley] Reinhart's fifteen plates for Charles Dickens's Hard Times.
-For These Times appeared in the single-volume, American version of the Household Edition published in the early 1870s.
-His "Parisian" style of illustration, just in vogue when the American Household edition of Hard Times was published in 1870, is a severe departure from the careful detailism of Fred Walker and Harry French, the novel's previous (British) illustrators.
-Simon Houfe's remarks about Reinhart's penmanship conveying a sense of colouring without the actual use of any pigmentation are certainly appropriate to his work on this Dickens novel.
+American-born but European-trained artist C. S. [Charles Stanley] Reinhart's sixteen plates for Charles Dickens's Hard Times.
+For These Times appeared in the single-volume, American version of the Household Edition published in 1876 by Harper & Brothers.
+His "Parisian" style of illustration, just in vogue when the American Household edition of Hard Times was published in the 1870s, is a severe departure from the careful detailism of Fred Walker and Harry French, the novel's previous (British) illustrators.
+Simon Houfe's remarks about C. S. Reinhart's penmanship conveying a sense of colouring without the actual use of any pigmentation are certainly appropriate to his work on this Dickens novel, first published serially in Household Words in 1854.

 Frontispiece.
 Plate 1: Caption: And Through Humility, And Sorrow, And Forgiveness, He Had Gone To His Redeemer's Rest.
 [Page 220.